cabforum/code-signing/docs/CSBR.md

 #### 6.1.1.3 Subscriber Key Pair Generation

---- BEGIN EDITOR COMMENT ---
-[EDITOR: I prefer the language from section 6.1.1.3 of the BRs which seems clearer]

 The CA SHALL reject a certificate request if one or more of the following conditions are met:

 1. The Key Pair does not meet the requirements set forth in [Section 6.1.5](#615-key-sizes) and/or [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);